mavens-group/mavens-group.github.io/webpage/content/authors/Rudra/_index.md

   description: "Dr. Rudra Banerjee is a computational physicist leading the MAVENs group at SRMIST.
 His research uses DFT, Monte Carlo, and machine learning to design materials for quantum, energy, and magnetic applications."
   keywords: ["Computational Materials Science", "DFT", "Quantum Materials", "Spintronics", "Machine Learning", "Heusler Alloys", "Green Energy", "Qubit Materials", "Monte Carlo", "Magnetocaloric Materials", "SRMIST"]
 ---
-Dr Rudra Banerjee, Assistant Professor, leads the **M**aterials **A**dvancing a **V**iable **EN**ergy future (MAVENs) Group in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST, Kattankulathur](https://www.srmist.edu.in).
-With over a decade of research in 2D materials and disordered systems, he focuses on designing novel materials for green energy and quantum technologies.
+At the intersection of quantum physics and materials design, Dr Rudra Banerjee leads the **M**aterials **A**dvancing a **V**iable **EN**ergy future (MAVENs) Group in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at [SRMIST, Kattankulathur](https://www.srmist.edu.in) — using computation to answer a deceptively simple question: _why do some materials behave the way they do, and how can we design better ones?_

-His work combines Monte Carlo simulations, _ab-initio_ DFT, and KKR–CPA methods with machine learning approaches to predict and analyse material properties from first principles.
-He supervises MSc and PhD researchers in computational physics and materials design, guiding them through projects in quantum materials, energy applications, and computational method development.
+His work combines _ab-initio_ DFT, KKR–CPA, and Monte Carlo simulations with machine learning to predict electronic, magnetic, and catalytic properties of disordered alloys, MXenes, and quantum defect systems — bridging atomic-scale structure to device-relevant function.

-He teaches core physics courses like classical mechanics, mathematical physics, and computational physics to undergraduate and postgraduate students, and computational methods to PhD scholars.
+He currently leads a group of four PhD researchers and three project students, and has graduated one PhD and eight MSc/BSc project students — with work spanning Heusler alloys, 2D catalysis, and qubit materials design.

-He is a lifetime member of the Indian Physics Association.
+He teaches classical mechanics, mathematical physics, and computational physics at BSc/MSc level, and has developed a graduate-level monograph on Density Functional Theory for PhD coursework — covering everything from the Hohenberg–Kohn theorem to practical implementation in modern codes.